kocmanmatej/BC/README.md

 # Interactive tool for bike fitting utilizing computer vision

 This repository only contains a demo with no code.
+Code will be uploaded once the project is done.

 ## Demo: